danmar/cppcheck/man/manual.md

 - Cppcheck should be compilable by any compiler that supports the latest C++ standard.
 - Cppcheck should work on any platform that has sufficient CPU and memory.

 Cppcheck is rarely wrong about reported errors, but there are many bugs that it doesn't detect (yet).
+Most logarithmic bugs will not be found by static analysis.
+To avoid logarithmic bugs it is more effective to test your software and design it carefully than by running Cppcheck.

+Cppcheck is not very deep.
+A dynamic analysis tool is much more effective in finding deep bugs than Cppcheck.

+Then there are also bugs that Cppcheck should detect that it does not detect yet.
+No sophisticated product is perfect.
+However there is work ongoing on a "bug hunting" mode that makes Cppcheck soundy.

-You will find more bugs in your software by testing your software carefully than by using Cppcheck.
+Also, next to careful design, you will find more bugs in your software by testing your software rigorously than by using Cppcheck.
 You will find more bugs in your software by instrumenting your software than by using Cppcheck.
-But Cppcheck can still detect some of the bugs that you miss when testing and instrumenting your software.

 # Getting started